How to: Push-to-Talk, Push-to-Mute and Toggle Mute on a game controller

 Instructions:

-- Set Activation Mode to Push-to-Talk.
-(You don’t need a Push-to-Talk key though, as you won’t be using it.)
+- Set Activation Mode to Push-to-Talk (a Push-to-Talk key is not necessary though since you won’t be using it)

 Method 2